Getting Started with Zero Trust Access Management Trust Begins with Secure Identity

 The Identity Defined Security Alliance (IDSA) states in their whitepaper that ‘Zero Trust’ begins with “identity” whose objective is to get access to “data”.
 Identity is the “actor” in most transactions.
 Access to data includes retrieval, deletion and modification of data.
 An identity is not restricted only to human users, as processes often act on their own to access valuable data and must be considered as a valid “actor”.’

-By starting with an identity-centric approach to security organizations are able to ensure the right people have the right level of access, to the right resources, in the right context, and that access is assessed continuously—all without adding friction for the user.
+By starting with an identity-centric approach to security organisations are able to ensure the right people have the right level of access, to the right resources, in the right context, and that access is assessed continuously—all without adding friction for the user.
 Ideally this begins with an identity and access management (IAM) solution.

 Stage 0: Fragmented identity

-Many organizations begin their zero trust journeys with a variety of on-premises and cloud applications that are not integrated together or with on-premises directories such as Active Directory.
+Many organisations begin their zero trust journeys with a variety of on-premises and cloud applications that are not integrated together or with on-premises directories such as Active Directory.
 As a result, IT is forced to manage disparate identities across a number of systems as well as the many applications and services used without IT awareness.
 For the user, this also means numerous (and most likely insecure) passwords.
 Without visibility and ownership over these fragmented identities, IT and security teams are left with potentially large windows for attackers to exploit access into individual systems.

 Getting Started with Zero Trust 6